FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDASPreExercise-CMSLPC.md

 ---
-title: "CMSDAS Pre-Exercises 2: Using the cmslpc cluster"
+title: "CMSDAS Pre-Exercise 2: Using the cmslpc cluster"
 teaching: 0
 exercises: 60
 questions: